 Temper

-Due to their predatory nature, Clown Knife Fish may view smaller fish as potential prey.
-They have a large mouth and can easily swallow fish that are smaller in size.
-It is important to avoid keeping small fish with Clown Knife Fish to prevent them from being eaten or stressed.
+Their predatory instincts further complicate tank dynamics, as clown knife fish often see smaller fish as potential prey.
+With their large mouths, they can easily swallow fish that are significantly smaller.
+Therefore, it’s crucial to avoid housing small fish with clown knife fish to prevent them from being eaten or stressed.

 Teeth